End2End Multi-View Feature Matching with Differentiable Pose Optimization: Number of GNN Messages

 \section{Number of GNN Messages}

 \cref{tab:gnn_messages} shows that jointly matching $N$ images in a single graph reduces the number of GNN messages along self-edges compared to separately matching the corresponding $P=\sum_{n=1}^{N-1}n$ pairs.
-E.g., for five images with $K$ keypoints each, pairwise matching involves $20K^2$ messages on a self-layer---joint matching requires only $5K^2$.
+E.g., consider matching 5 images with $K$ keypoints each, either (A) jointly in a single match graph or (B) matching the 10 possible pairs.
+In each layer, (A) computes self-attention for 5 images, hence $5K^2$ GNN messages (B) computes self-attention for 10 pairs, i.e., 20 images, hence $20K^2$ GNN messages.
 The number of messages along cross-edges is the same in pairwise and joint matching.